 However, adopting isn’t free, as there is typically an adoption fee for adopting dogs.
 This may be between $50 and $250, depending on the state, city and shelter.
 For example, the city of Los Angeles has a maximum adoption fee of $150.

 The good news is this payment can be tax-deductible if you adopt your dog from a shelter, which can “decreases” your overall cost.
 The adoption fee typically goes towards caring for other dogs that are up for adoption.

 Rover agrees that sunny months are best for bringing home a puppy.
 Warmer weather is most ideal if you plan to housebreak your puppy.
-Plus, longer sunny days means more time to go outside and play with the pup.
+Plus, longer sunny days means more time to go outside and play with the new pup you just bought.

 Beagle puppies cost more before they are two months old.
 That’s because breeders will charge a fee to “reserve” puppies that are not yet born!
 However, once a puppy crosses a few months (6 months plus), the price of the puppy will drop.

 We don’t suggest bringing home a Beagle less than 7 weeks old (almost 2 months of age).
+You should also steer clear of breeders that offer this.
 The best time to raise a Beagle pup is after 8 weeks.
 In fact, a Beagle at the age of 3 to 4 months is a great time.